'Building strong cyber security, impregnable infra top priority'

-New Delhi, March 10 (IANS) It is important to win the customers' trust in any system, said Ravindra Pandey, Deputy Managing Director (Strategy) & Chief Digital Officer, State Bank of India (SBI) at a Virtual Conference on Future of Digital Banking in India: Challenges and Way Forward organised by PHD Chamber on Wednesday.
+New Delhi: It is important to win the customers' trust in any system, said Ravindra Pandey, Deputy Managing Director (Strategy) & Chief Digital Officer, State Bank of India (SBI) at a Virtual Conference on Future of Digital Banking in India: Challenges and Way Forward organised by PHD Chamber on Wednesday.

 Pandey said that digital banking or Figital is here to stay and is the future but it is equally important to safeguard the interest of all stakeholders.